Afghans fret flight of hard cash a sign of things to come

 But growth has defied that reputation, averaging around 9 percent in recent years as war and aid spending worth more than $50 billion fuelled a spending boom in Kabul's dusty streets, now choked with private cars as well as NATO convoys.

-At a dealership for luxury Lexus SUVs, salesman Mir Alam said once reliable Afghan ministers had stopped buying in favor of armored vehicles, while private buyers had also dried up.
+At a dealership for luxury Lexus SUVs, salesman Mir Alam said once reliable Afghan ministers had stopped buying in favour of armoured vehicles, while private buyers had also dried up.

 "It's because of the Qatar talks.
 Car prices are not up, but still we haven't sold any for the past three months," Alam said.
 "Afghan businessmen have already left Afghanistan, or they have their money in hand in case they need to escape."